bakhtzadaabshare/PHTR/README.md

-# PHTR- the code will be available after the acceptance of the paper.
+# PHTR- the code will be published once the paper is accepted.